adrien2p/nestjs-api-ai/README.md

 ![fullfillment](assets/fullfillment.png)

-After [api.ai](https://api.ai/) received request, you should received a callback and see in the console the following result :
+After [api.ai](https://api.ai/) received request, you should received a callback as the following result :
 ```json
 {
     "source": "agent",